What is Interlibrary Loan and who can use it?

 Books, DVDs, CDs, and other physical materials generally take 6-14 working days.

-If you selected Redmond as your pickup location, the delivery time takes 2-3 additional days, as we have to receive and process the item in Bend before sending it via intercampus mail to the Redmond campus.
+If you selected Redmond, Madras, or Prineville as your pickup location, the delivery time takes 2-3 additional days, as we have to receive and process the item in Bend before sending it out via mail.

 Some items may take several weeks to obtain or simply may not be available at all, depending on the nature of the item and how many libraries own it.
 You will be notified if your request cannot be filled at all.